-As an exercise in coercion, the Russian campaign was ultimately a failure.
-No one issued any clear demands or claimed responsibility.
-Estonia did not replace the statue.
-After the event, Tallinn became more resolved to bind with the West.
-Indeed, Estonia has become a hub for coordinating NATO cyber defenses.
-The Estonian event, like most DDoS attacks, amounted to an ambiguous symbolic outburst which created financial costs and inconvenience for the target.
-Such acts may tell you that someone is upset, but they also tell you that someone is not upset or confident enough to really do something about it.

 Georgia (2008)

-A year later, Georgia was hit by similar waves of DDoS attacks amidst an even more fractious duel of competing narratives in online fora.
-Yet whereas the Estonian episode was restricted to the cyber domain, Russia also intervened militarily in Georgia, an early example of cross-domain operations leveraging cyberspace.
-While cyber-attacks did not directly affect tactical operations, they did interfere with government coordination and financial infrastructure.
-Official and non-official sources on both sides also waged vigorous media campaigns to represent the war alternatively as a humanitarian intervention (with legal precedent in NATO’s mission in Kosovo) or a war of Russian aggression.

-Following the civil war after the Soviet collapse, Russia stationed peacekeepers in Abkhazia and South Ossetia, ostensibly to protect non-Georgian minorities.
-Tbilisi resented the occupation and, especially after the Rose Revolution of 2003, sought Western security guarantees and NATO membership.
-NATO, for its part, encouraged Georgia (and Ukraine) to apply for membership in the April 2008 Bucharest Summit Declaration.
-The same month Russia announced that it would unilaterally increase peacekeepers in Abkhazia.
-Terrorist bombings in South Ossetia provoked Tbilisi to mobilize in August, which prompted Russia to invade South Ossetia and establish a naval blockade on the Abkhaz coast.
-The Russian military defeated Georgian forces after five days of heavy fighting, and the two sides signed a peace agreement on 15 August which left Russian forces stationed in the de facto autonomous provinces.

-Russia’s intervention choices in this conflict, situated at the far end of the Western deterrence gradient, were more motivated by efficiency than deterrence.
-Russia used whatever mix of tools it needed to accomplish its objective and did not appear to pull its punches out of concern for Western counteraction.
+Georgia was hit by similar DDoS attacks amidst an even more fractious duel of competing narratives in online fora.
+Yet Russia also intervened militarily in South Ossetia and Abkhazia, an early example of cross-domain operations leveraging cyberspace.
+Russia’s intervention choices in this conflict, situated at the far end of the Western deterrence gradient, were relatively unconstrained.
+The same month as NATO announced a pathway to membership for Georgia, Russia announced that it would unilaterally increase peacekeepers in Abkhazia.
+Russia then used whatever mix of tools it needed to accomplish its objectives and did not pull its punches out of concern for Western counteraction.
 If anyone was deterred, it was NATO.
 As Driscoll and Maliniak point out, “because of Georgia’s location and its contested map, it is a security liability from the point of view of many in the West.”
-Despite the optimism of the Bucharest Declaration, NATO membership or armed assistance was never a realistic option.
-The extension of Article V would have encouraged moral hazard, given Tbilisi’s perception of Russian peacekeepers as an illegal occupation, and NATO states would have been hard pressed to honor that insurance policy.
 The Russian intervention served to clarify the stakes of Western interference in its near abroad.
 While Russia’s tactical performance left much to be desired, the mission was a strategic success that reinforced the status quo ante and ended the conversation about Georgia joining NATO.
-Our theory predicts that a Western response that raised the cost of conflict for Russia would have only escalated the situation since Russia’s actions were chosen not out of fear of escalation, but through a calculation that its objectives could be accomplished at reasonable cost.
-The “frozen conflict” in Georgia also anticipated the emergence of similar militarized standoffs in Eastern Ukraine.
+Our theory predicts that a more forceful Western response would have only escalated the situation since Russia’s actions were chosen through a calculation that its objectives could be accomplished at reasonable cost.